 "Next time?
 Next time we would shoot you down."

 Guards armed with nothing more than whips surround me.
-So there was someone behind me after.
+So there was someone behind me after all.
 So much for the old cynicism.
 Guess my instincts are off.
 A glint from the mansion's balcony tells me I'm in someone's scopes.

 "But there will be no next time."

 I'm unarmed.
 Wasn't expecting a wild frontier.
 Never should have landed.
 Next time I'll take Hope's advice.
 "Look, my mistake.
 You guys have your private business here.
-I won't say a word about it to any—"
+I'll wipe my banks, won't say a word about it to any—"

 "Your cargo is forfeit."